 The Hopi pueblos were not bothered by the Spanish again until the Franciscans arrived at Awatovi in 1629.
 Immediately after their arrival the quality of pottery across all Hopi mesas fell off, way off.
 The resulting sad product is now known as San Bernardo Polychrome (black-on-redware, named after the mission: San Bernardo de Aguatubi).
 By then, though, Kawaika'a had already been abandoned.
 Some of the people scattered to other Hopi villages, some probably made the journey back to the area of their ancestral homeland: Laguna and Acoma.
 Evidence has been found of an incoming migration at Laguna from around that time (Acoma is a living pueblo and nothing there has ever been excavated to know for sure).

 Archaeologists found numerous wall murals in the underground kivas of Kawaika'a but none showed any of the imagery identified with Sikyátki style.
-The Kawaika'a murals were simpler, most were multi-colored geometric designs.
+The Kawaika'a murals were simpler, most were multi-colored designs of plants, flowers and geometrics.
 Some of those murals featured human figures in detailed ceremonial regalia with chiseled profiles emphasizing noses and chins.
 That is a style of decoration not seen elsewhere in the Hopi mesas but is found among examples of Jornada Mogollon rock art and among later Rio Grande art.
 The nearest Jornada Mogollon influence was most likely from Casa Malpais, which was abandoned around 1400.
 Some of those people may have migrated north to Kawaika'a along with some of the people from the Fourmile Ranch area.